-Arkana College enjoyed further success in the 2016 National Assessment Plan for Literacy and Numeracy (NAPLAN) exams which further improved on the already high standard established.
+Arkana College enjoyed further success in the 2017 National Assessment Plan for Literacy and Numeracy (NAPLAN) exams which further improved on the already high standard established.
 In most areas we exceeded the national average.
-These results were supported by the College's proactive intervention strategies targeting literacy delivered by staff including a dedicated literacy support teacher, a Minilit specialist and a teacher delivering an extension program.
+These results were supported by the College's proactive intervention strategies targeting literacy delivered by staff including a dedicated literacy support teacher, a Minilit/Macqlit specialist and an extension teacher.

 Parents are well aware of the My School website.
 My School enables you to search the profiles of Australian schools.
 My School is an Australian Curriculum, Assessment and Reporting Authority (ACARA) information service.
 ACARA is an independent authority with functions including the publishing of nationally comparable data on all Australian schools.
-This responsibility is derived from the ACARA Act (www.comlaw.gov.au), and through the decisions of the Ministerial Council for Education, Early Childhood Development and Youth Affairs (MCEECDYA) (www.mceecdya.edu.au).